 Substance Abuse Billing #1 Costly Mistake Chasing the Reimbursement Check

 There are many areas of substance abuse billing that behavioral health organizations overlook.
 Getting paid quickly is paramount for many providers.
 This is one of the main reasons we are seeing recovery centers close their doors.
-Re-evaluating your current sales and service providers including your substance abuse billing company or carefully looking at your in-house billing could be the difference of keeping the doors open.
+Re-evaluating your current sales and service drug rehab providers including your substance abuse billing company or carefully looking at your in-house billing could be the difference of keeping the doors open.
 Behavioral healthcare billing is a complicated process that demands great attention.
 Many drug rehabilitation centers think that this is under control and unknowingly have left huge chunks of operating cash on the table with poor substance abuse billing.